 WordPress Automatically Detects Broken Links

 From v.
 4.6, WordPress now automatically checks when you add hyperlinks to detect broken links.
-If you add a broken link (e.g. add a space in the URL), WordPress will let you know, allowing you to fix the link before publishing it to your site. …
+If you add a broken link (e.g. add a space in the URL), WordPress will let you know, allowing you to update the link before publishing it to your site. …

 (WordPress automatically detects broken links.
 Source: WordPress 4.6 Features)